nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 Big O is a notation for measuring the performance of an algorithm.
 Big O notation mathematically describes the complexity of an algorithm in terms of time and space.
 We don’t measure the _speed_ of an algorithm in seconds (or minutes!).
 We measure the _rate of growth_ of an algorithm in the number of operations it takes to complete.

-The O is short for “Order of magnitude”.
-So, if we’re discussing an algorithm with _O(n)_, we say its order of magnitude, or rate of growth, is _n_, or linear complexity.
+The O is short for “Order of”.
+So, if we’re discussing an algorithm with _O(n)_, we say its order of, or rate of growth, is _n_, or linear complexity.

 You will probably read or hear Big O referred to as asymptotic runtime, or [asymptotic computational complexity](https://en.wikipedia.org/wiki/Asymptotic_computational_complexity).
 This is a fancy way of describing the limits of a function.
 There is a branch of mathematics, [order theory](https://en.wikipedia.org/wiki/Order_theory), devoted to this topic.
 For our intents and purposes, _order_: